camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/aws-eventbridge-webhook.md

   request.headers.mycustomapikey
   ```

-Please select the appropriate authorization type based on your security requirements and fill in the corresponding properties accordingly.
+Select the appropriate authorization type based on your security requirements and fill in the corresponding properties accordingly.

 ### Fill properties in the **Activation** section